eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 custom validators.

 A few things must be noted.
-First, while there isn't a _strict requirement_ for the `@id` to be a UUID, we highly recommend it.
-Hint: go with the JDK `UUID` implementation.
+First, while there isn't a _strict requirement_ for the `@id` to be a UUID, we highly recommend using the JDK `UUID` implementation.

 Second, _never_ store access credentials such as passwords, tokens, keys etc. in the `dataAddress` or even the `privateProperties` object.
 While the latter does not get serialized over DSP, both properties are persisted in the